 Whenever you click on a product from the left or scan its barcode, you’ll see it appear in the Cart.

 Every time you click on the product, the quantity in the cart will be updated.
 Yet, you can also edit more information on a product basis, once the product has been added to the cart.

-If you hover the product in the cart, you will see a pencil icon: click on it to open more details.
+If you hover over the product in the cart, you will see a pencil icon: click on it to open more details.

 You will be able to edit the unit price.
 Click on the price to open the Number keyboard and apply either a fixed price (click on the $ symbol) or a percent discount (click on the % symbol) on the unit price.

 You can also add a note on the product.
 You will see an icon on the product when the product box is closed.

 At the bottom of this screen, you will also see more buttons.

 1. Add note.

 This allows you to add a note to the entire order.